TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/11-Module_1-Lecture 10-Resampling.md

 > ## Quiz
 >
-> - What would guide you in selecting good control points??
+> - What would guide you in selecting good control points?
 >
 > - Is it preferable to use mapping polynomials of low or high order?
 >